 Get sound legal advice about your DUI defense options when you work with our Wisconsin DUI defense attorneys.
 Our criminal defense attorneys have years of experience helping clients in the local area defeat OWI charges, so we know what to look for in your drunk driving case and what options are available for your defense.

-What Are the Different OWI Offenses in Wisconsin?
+What Are the Different OWI Offenses and Drunk Driving Charges in Wisconsin?

 Understanding your charges is the first step in mounting a defense.
 Most drunk driving cases fall under a simple OWI charge, but some DUI cases are more complicated.
 Below is a breakdown of the three possible types of OWI charges in Wisconsin.